• Blog

 GABA is the primary inhibitory neurotransmitter in the nervous system.
 I know it sounds grand, but processes in the body are involved.
 It is not a car, and it can not be described straightforwardly.

-The primary role of gamma-Aminobutyric acid is reducing neuronal excitability throughout the nervous system.
+The primary role of gamma-aminobutyric acid is reducing neuronal excitability throughout the nervous system.
 GABA is responsible for muscle tone regulation.

 5-HTP